YaelErlanger/MyFirstWebApiSite1/README.md

-the project maps the objects using package AutoMapper. we used configuration files for savig sensitive and unconstant data. we keeped on logging. the Logger send  an email if exception or error accures we also created middlewares for Handling errors and for Raiting.
+the project maps the objects using package AutoMapper. we used configuration files for savig sensitive and unconstant data. we keeped on logging. the Logger sends  an email if exception or error accures and saves information in dedicated file. we created middlewares for Handling errors and for Rating our site. the rating data saves in a table in the DB.

-Wishing you a pleasant and useful use
+Hope you enjoyed reading and benefited from it
                          Yael & Chani.